AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-msm.md

 * With MSM Live Copies you can:
   * Create content once and then
-  * Reuse this content in other areas of the same or other sites.
+  * Reuse this content in other areas of the same or other sites, or applications.
 * MSM then maintains the live relationships between your source content and its Live Copies so that:
   * When you change the source content, the source and Live Copies are synchronized.
   * You can make adjustments only to the content of the Live Copies by disconnecting the live relationship for individual sub pages and/or components.